01 of 02

 - The outer border is a modern directional fabric.

 - Outer cornerstones repeat the floral used in the block's interior.

 - Binding repeats the fabric used for inner cornerstones.

 Your choices will differ but do try to sew with an assortment of print scales and textures.

 Sew the mug rug with an accurate quarter inch seam allowance.

-Cutting instructions assume that you will start by cutting a 5-1/2" x 5-1/2" center square.
-Wait to cut (and read instructions at the bottom of the page) if you use a center of a different size.
+Cutting instructions assume that you will start by cutting a 5 1/2" x 5 1/2" center square.
+Wait to cut (and read instructions at the bottom of this step) if you use a center of a different size.

-- (1) 2" x 23" strip for the central area of the inner patchwork border
+- One 2" x 23" strip for the central area of the inner patchwork border

-- (1) 1" x 23" strip for the outer portion of the inner patchwork border
+- One 1" x 23" strip for the outer portion of the inner patchwork border

-- If you prefer not to strip piece, cut (4) of each fabric, the same widths but all 5-1/2" long.
-Strip Piecing Tips for Quilters can help beginning quilters decide which method is the best choice for their needs.
+- If you prefer not to strip piece, cut four of each fabric, the same widths but all 5 1/2" long.

-- About 85 running inches of a continuous binding strip to sew to the mug rug with a 1/4" seam (or another type of binding of your choice)
+- Binding strips: About 85 running inches of a continuous binding strip to sew to the mug rug with a 1/4" seam (or another type of binding of your choice).